codingnninja/koras/README.md

 # Koras — Hybrid UI Component & Rendering System

-**Koras** is a no-build, JSX-like UI system that runs directly in the browser, server, or worker without a virtual DOM or tagged templates.
+**Koras** is a no-build, JSX-like UI system that runs directly in browsers, servers, or workers without a virtual DOM or tagged templates.

 It let you render JavaScript components with minimal overhead while keeping the mental model simple and flexible.